front-end-intermediate/DOM-Scripting/readme.md

 ### The fetch() API

-The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is a newer and simpler alternative to XMLHttpRequest.
+We'll use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to get data from the New York Times.

 `fetch()` returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).